 These and other such purposes and policies of the Children's Code render the normal discovery processes found in civil cases, which sometimes involve frequent disputes and inherent delays, unacceptable in Dependency and Neglect cases.
-It is anticipated that informal disclosure and discovery will continue to occur; these rules are intended to supplement those informal practices.
-Moreover, nothing in these rules shall be used to justify an extension of statutory timeframes.
-Further, it is incumbent upon parties and courts to engage in active case management of Dependency and Neglect cases to eliminate delay.
+Rather, it is incumbent upon parties to, and courts hearing, Dependency and Neglect cases to engage in active case management to eliminate delay.